What type of insurance do I need and where to get it?

 Universities of applied sciences and universities charge tuition fees from Bachelor’s or Master’s degree students from non-EU/EEA or Swiss citizens.

-Tuition fee for Bachelor students
+Tuition fee for Bachelor students, Joint Application

 Tuition fee for Master students